 6.54.
-The research into the use of framing valuation in terms of channels is ongoing and at this stage is not elaborated further in these Technical Recommendations.
-It is noted here to encourage ecosystem accounting compilers to continue to engage with the environmental economics valuation community to find means by which the challenge of valuing ecosystem services can be advanced.
+The research into the use of framing valuation in terms of channels is ongoing and at this stage cannot be elaborated further in these Technical Recommendations.
+It is noted here to encourage ecosystem accounting compilers to continue to engage with the environmental economics valuation community to find means by which the challenge of valuation of ecosystem services can be advanced.